Jasper8628/Group_Project_2/README.md

 **Note**
 - The chess pieces may take some time to load for the first time, try “new game” if it's stuck on loading
-- If chat window cannot be clicked please press "Tab" until you are able to type in the chat

 ## Credits